TruFoox/HoneyWasp/README.md

 # Usage
 Before launching the bot, make sure `Config.ini` is set up correctly.
-All necessary fields (Credentials, API keys, etc.) should already be filled.
+All necessary fields (Credentials, API keys, etc.) should already be filled, assuming you followed the directions in either [Instagram Setup](#instagram-setup), [YouTube Setup](#youtube-setup), or both.
 You can tweak the remaining settings, such as `post_mode`, `caption`, `autostart`, `subreddits`, and more to your preferences.
 Some may already be filled, but you can delete them, as they are placeholders.

 All of the config settings are explained in a comment above the config setting in question, and some of the more confusing ones are explained in detail under [Config Help](#config-help).